What Is a Stop Work Order?

 Components of a Stop Work Order

-Description of Suspended Activities: Specifies which parts of the project are affected
+Description of Suspended Activities: Specifies which parts of the project are affected.
+Clear documentation is essential and should be recorded in formal field reports and construction daily reports to ensure accountability.

-Instructions for Compliance: Outlines steps needed to rectify issues and resume work
+Instructions for Compliance: Outlines steps needed to rectify issues and resume work.
+Compliance often requires updated inspections and corrective documentation, similar to processes outlined in how to write a site inspection report.

 Penalties for Non-Compliance: Details fines or other consequences for ignoring the order